yangliu-finance/yangliu-finance.github.io/_pages/about.md

 Welcome to my website!

-I am an Assistant Professor of Finance, College of Finance and Statistics, Hunan Univeristy.
+I am an Assistant Professor of Finance in Hunan Univeristy.
 I received the Ph.d. degree in Finance from Tsinghua University in 2021, and the bachelor degress in Financial Engineering from Central University of Finance and Economics in 2015.